miniclip/gonsul/README.md

 ## How It Processes a Repository
 Gonsul will (optionally) clone your repository into the filesystem.
 After, it will recursively parse all the files in the directory.
-Whenever Gonsul moves one level deep into a folder, the folder name is added as a Consul KV path part and as soon as it finds a file (either `.json`, `.txt` or `.ini`) it will take the file name (without the extension) and append to the Consul KV path, making it a key and the file content is added as the value.
+Whenever Gonsul moves one level deep into a folder, the folder name is added as a Consul KV path part and as soon as it finds a file (either `.json`, `.txt` or `.ini` - or any other given in parameters) it will take the file name (without the extension) and append to the Consul KV path, making it a key and the file content is added as the value.

 **Example:** Take this repository folder structure:
 ```